 Algal toxins pose a significant challenge for water treatment plants due to their unique ability to spread rapidly within a drinking water supply.
 ORD and Region 5 collaborated with public water utilities along Lake Erie to identify the best approaches for removing algal toxins through drinking water treatment processes.
 The project team provided utilities and regulators across the US with technical recommendations for reducing the spread of algal toxins by changing the water pH and the order of adding treatment ingredients.

-- Providing information, technical assistance and training to small drinking water systems (ongoing)
+Challenge: Providing information, technical assistance, and training to small drinking water systems (ongoing)

-EPA ORD and Office of Water, in coordination with Ohio EPA and ASDWA, began hosting a monthly webinar series in 2015 targeted for state agencies on challenges and treatment solutions for small water systems.
-Because they have fewer resources than larger systems, small systems face enormous challenges in consistently providing safe and reliable drinking water.
-The series allows EPA to provide training and foster collaboration and dissemination of information, which, in turn, will help state agencies communicate the latest scientific advancements and current guidance to their small systems.
+EPA ORD and Office of Water, in coordination with Ohio EPA and ASDWA, began hosting a monthly webinar series in 2015 that is targeted for state agencies on challenges and treatment solutions for small water systems.
+Because they tend to have fewer resources than larger systems, small systems can face enormous challenges in consistently providing safe and reliable drinking water.
+The series allows EPA to provide training and foster collaboration and dissemination of information, which, in turn, is helping state agencies communicate the latest scientific advancements and current guidance to their small systems.
 It also serves as a forum for the invaluable flow of information, providing critical insight about the problems small water systems are currently encountering in their day-to-day interactions.
 With that increased awareness, ORD experts can then modify their research to solve real-world problems that small systems are experiencing.

-As of July 2017, the series has attracted 24,374 participants from all 50 states, tribal nations, U.S. territories and international participants, and has provided 13,651 continuing education credit certificates (supported by Ohio EPA).
+As of August 2018, the series has attracted over 35,000 participants from all 50 states, 38 Tribal Nations, 4 U.S. territories, and 30 other countries, and has provided over 22,000 continuing education credits (supported by Ohio EPA).
 Presenters include representatives from state drinking water agencies to help encourage communication between the states.
-For the webinar series schedule, registration and past recordings, visit EPA’s website.
+For the webinar series schedule, registration and past recordings, visit our Small Systems Monthly Webinar Series page.

 In addition to the webinar series, EPA hosts an annual small drinking water systems workshop in collaboration with ASDWA.
 This free, face-to-face workshop offers in-depth training and information for handling small drinking water systems problems and compliance challenges.
 It is primarily designed for state personnel responsible for drinking water regulations compliance and treatment technology permitting.
-The workshop typically attracts between 200-400 attendees from across the nation.
-The 2017 workshop was held August 22-24 in Cincinnati.
-Formed during the 2011 workshop, ORD also leads a small drinking water systems technical communications workgroup to focus on targeted communication efforts between EPA and the states, taking into account the different needs system operators.
+The workshop typically attracts between 350-400 attendees from across the Nation.
+The 2018 workshop was held August 28-30 in Covington, KY (Greater Cincinnati Area), visit the event page for more information.
+Formed during the 2011 workshop, ORD also leads a small drinking water systems technical communications workgroup to focus on targeted communication efforts between EPA and the states, taking into account the different needs of system operators.
 In addition to EPA staff, the workgroup includes state regulatory agency and small water utility representatives from 13 states.
-A successful lead free communications tool has been developed, and the workgroup meets on a regular basis to decide on needed topics for the webinar series and to discuss the development of new tools.
+A successful lead-free communications tool has been developed, and the workgroup meets on a regular basis to decide on needed topics for the webinar series and to discuss the development of new tools.